AlejandroSVC/Analisis_Geoespacial/README.md

 ### Geospatial Analysis with Python
-# Metropolitan Region of Chile: comunas by Socioeconomic level
+# Metropolitan Region of Chile: Comunas by Socioeconomic level
 # Python code

 SET THE WORKING DIRECTORY